hypo69/1001-python-ru/en/articles/fine_tuning_gemini_openai_claude.en.md

     print(f"Model deployed to endpoint: {endpoint.name}")
     print("Deployment may also take several minutes.") except Exception as e:
-    print(f"Error deploying model: {e}")
+    print(f"Model deployment error: {e}")
     exit()

-# 5. Using the tuned model
+# 5. Use tuned model
 print("\nTesting tuned model...")
 prompt = "Tell me about your capabilities after training." instances = [{"prompt": prompt}] # For Instruction Tuning.
 If Chat Tuning, then {"messages": [...]}

 try:
     response = endpoint.predict(instances=instances)
-    print("\nFine-tuned model response:")
+    print("\nОтвет настроенной модели:")
     print(response.predictions[0])
 except Exception as e:
     print(f"Error using tuned model: {e}")

-# After finishing, don't forget to delete the endpoint and model to avoid unnecessary costs:
+# After finishing work, don't forget to delete the endpoint and model to avoid unnecessary costs:
 # endpoint.delete()
 # tuned_model.delete()
 ```

-### 6. General Recommendations
+### 6. General recommendations

-*   **Start small:** Don't try to train the model on thousands of examples right away.
+*   **Start small:** Don't try to train the model on thousands of examples at once.
 Start with a small but high-quality dataset.
 *   **Iterate:** Fine-tuning is an iterative process.
 Train, evaluate, adjust data or hyperparameters, repeat.
-*   **Monitoring:** Carefully monitor training metrics (losses) and use a validation dataset to avoid overfitting.
+*   **Monitoring:** Carefully monitor training metrics (loss) and use a validation dataset to avoid overfitting.
-*   **Evaluation:** Always test the tuned model on data it has *never seen* during training to assess its generalization ability.
+*   **Evaluation:** Always test the tuned model on data it *has never seen* during training to assess its generalization ability.
 *   **Cost:** Remember that fine-tuning and deploying endpoints are paid.
 Factor this into your budget.
-*   **Documentation:** Always refer to the official LLM provider's documentation.
+*   **Documentation:** Always refer to the official LLM provider documentation.
 APIs and capabilities are constantly evolving.